 No one could have realized it at the time, but when the Phillies were formed in 1883, history was in the making.
-Now, as the 21st century begins, the Phillies are the oldest, continuous, one-name, one-city franchise in all of professional sports.
+Now, in the 21st century, the Phillies are the oldest, continuous, one-name, one-city franchise in all of professional sports.

 The original Phillies began when the Worcester Ruby Legs were disbanded and the franchise was moved by the National League to Philadelphia.
 Al Reach, who in 1866 had become the first professional baseball player and was later a successful sporting goods dealer, became the Phillies first owner along with attorney John Rogers.
 Reach named the team the Phillies, a take-off on the team's geographic roots, "Philly."

 The first Phillies game was played May 1, 1883 at Recreation Park on the corner of 24th Street and Ridge Avenue with the club losing 4-3 to the Providence Grays.
 The club would go on to win just 17 of 98 games that season, pitcher John Coleman losing 48 of them.

 The Phillies fortunes changed in 1884 with the naming of the widely-known Harry Wright (photo at left) as manager.
 Wright, a future Hall of Famer, would lead the Phillies to respectability during the next decade, with the team finishing out of the first division only once during his reign.

 Great players also began dotting the landscape.
 Charlie Ferguson, the first Phillies star, pitched the club's first no-hitter in 1885 and won 99 games in four seasons before dying of typhoid fever at the age of 25.
 Ed Delahanty (photo below) joined the team in 1888.
 The first of the Phillies' great hitters, he hit over .400 three times, winning a batting title with a .410 average in 1899, and finishing his career with a .346 mark, fourth highest in big league history.